unildev/job-challenge-2023a/README.md

 - JDK v.
 17 ([Temurin edition](https://adoptium.net/temurin/releases/), for example)
 - Maven v.
 3.5.3 or later
 - IDE of your choice (IntelliJ is strongly recommended for its outstanding refactoring capabilities)
-- Docker runtime (for running Postgres DB provided with the repository with code source)
+- Docker runtime (for running Postgres DB provisioned from `docker-compose.yaml` file in the source repository)

 Please, refresh your memory concerning the concepts related to Hexagonal and Clean Architecture.
 Here is a list of most important sources to consult: